 Who Needs an Operator Card?

-All motorized boat operators in Canada must have proof of competency to use the vessel, similarly to how everyone needs a driver’s license to drive a car.
+All motorized boat operators in Canada must have proof of competency to use the vessel, similar to how everyone needs a driver’s license to drive a car.
 In this case, it is officially known as an Operator Card, but more casually referred to as a boating license.
-Regardless of their age, the length of the boat, or the engine horsepower, motorized boat operators will always need this licence prior to sailing in Canadian waters.
+Regardless of their age, the length of the boat, or the engine horsepower, motorized boat operators will always need this license prior to sailing in Canadian waters.
 If you are operating one of the specified watercraft without the corresponding watercraft license in Canada, you may be subjected to monetary fines and penalizations.

 Transport Canada Requirements for Licenses

 There are a few things you should keep in mind regarding the requirements to get a watercraft license in Canada.
-If you are a Canadian citizen, you will have to complete a boater safety course and pass the aforementioned Transport Canada exam to boat.
+If you are a Canadian citizen, you will have to complete a boater safety course and pass the aforementioned Transport Canada exam to the boat.
 However, if you are a non-resident boater, you can always use proof of certification from a boating course approved by the National Association of State Boating Law Administrators in order to obtain the right permit and boat in Canadian waters.

 Pleasure Craft License

 We’ve outlined everything you need in order to get your boating license, but you will also have to establish ownership over the pleasure craft and here at the National Vessel Registry Center Corp, we can provide you with all the necessary forms for you to do so.
-And, if you have any questions, don’t hesitate to reach out to us by calling +1 (800) 419-9569 or email us at email@example.com.
+And, if you have any questions, don’t hesitate to reach out to us by calling +1 (800) 419-9569 or emailing us at email@example.com.